 The Incentive Fee consists of two components that are independent of each other, with the result that one component may be payable even if the other is not.
 A portion of the Incentive Fee is based on our income and a portion is based on our capital gains, each as described below.
-The portion of the Incentive Fee based on income is determined and paid quarterly in arrears commencing with the first calendar quarter following the Initial Closing Date, and equals (i) prior to an Exchange Listing, 100% of the pre-Incentive Fee net investment income in excess of a 1.5% quarterly "hurdle rate", until the Adviser has received 10% of the total pre-Incentive Fee net investment income for that calendar quarter, and (ii) subsequent to an Exchange Listing, 100% of the pre-Incentive Fee net investment income in excess of 1.67% quarterly, 10% of all remaining pre-Incentive Fee net investment income for that calendar quarter, and (ii) subsequent to an Exchange Listing, 100% of the pre-Incentive Fee net investment income in excess of 1.82% quarterly, 17.5% of all remaining pre-Incentive Fee net investment income for that calendar quarter.
+The portion of the Incentive Fee based on income is determined and paid quarterly in arrears commencing with the first calendar quarter following the Initial Closing Date, and equals (i) prior to an Exchange Listing, 100% of the pre-Incentive Fee net investment income in excess of a 1.5% quarterly "hurdle rate", until the Adviser has received 10% of the total pre-Incentive Fee net investment income for that calendar quarter and, for pre-Incentive Fee net investment income in excess of 1.67% quarterly, 10% of all remaining pre-Incentive Fee net investment income for that calendar quarter, and (ii) subsequent to an Exchange Listing, 100% of the pre-Incentive Fee net investment income in excess of 1.67% quarterly and, for pre-Incentive Fee net investment income for that calendar quarter and, for pre-Incentive Fee net investment income for that calendar quarter and, for pre-Incentive Fee net investment income for that calendar quarter and, for pre-Incentive Fee net investment income for that calendar quarter and, for pre-Incentive Fee net investment income for that calendar quarter.
 The 100% "catch-up" provision for pre-Incentive Fee net investment income in excess of 1.82% quarterly, 17.5% of all remaining pre-Incentive Fee net investment income for that calendar quarter.
-The 100% "catch-up" provision for pre-Incentive Fee net investment income in excess of 1.82% in a calendar quarter (6.67% annualized), and (ii) subsequent to an Exchange Listing, 10% on all pre-Incentive Fee net investment income when that amount equals 1.67% in a calendar quarter (7.27% annualized), which, in each case, is the rate at which catch-up is achieved.
-Once the "hurdle rate" is reached and catch-up is achieved, (i) prior to an Exchange Listing, 10% of any pre-Incentive Fee net investment income in excess of 1.67% in any calendar quarter is payable to the Adviser, and (ii) subsequent to an Exchange Listing, 17.5% of any pre-Incentive Fee net investment income in excess of 1.82% in any calendar quarter is payable to the Adviser.
+The 100% "catch-up" provision for pre-Incentive Fee net investment income in excess of (i) prior to an Exchange Listing, 10% on all pre-Incentive Fee net investment income in excess of the 1.5% "hurdle rate" is intended to provide the Adviser with an Incentive Fee of (i) prior to an Exchange Listing, 10% on all pre-Incentive Fee net investment income when that amount equals 1.67% in a calendar quarter (7.27% annualized), and (ii) subsequent to an Exchange Listing, 17.5% calendar quarter is payable to the Adviser, and (ii) subsequent to an Exchange Listing, 17.5% of any pre-Incentive Fee net investment income in excess of 1.82% in any calendar quarter is payable to the Adviser.

-For the three months ended June 30, 2023 and 2022, the Company incurred incentive fees of \$10.1 million and \$5.8 million, respectively, based on net investment income.
-For the six months ended June 30, 2023 and 2022, the Company incurred incentive fees of \$19.3 million and \$12.0 million, respectively, based on net investment income.
+For the three months ended September 30, 2023 and 2022, the Company incurred incentive fees of \$10.2 million and \$7.7 million, respectively, based on net investment income.
+For the nine months ended September 30, 2023 and 2022, the Company incurred incentive fees of \$29.5 million and \$19.7 million, respectively, based on net investment income.